Purine nucleotide cycle: Pathology

 During strenuous exercise, AMP is created through the use of the adenylate kinase (myokinase) reaction after the phosphagen system has been depleted of creatine phosphate and not enough ATP is being produced yet by other pathways (see above reaction in 'Occurrence' section).
 In those affected by metabolic myopathies, exercise that normally wouldn't be considered strenuous for healthy people, is however strenuous for them due to their low ATP reservoir in muscle cells.
 This results in regular use of the myokinase reaction for normal, everyday activities.

-Besides the myokinase reaction, a high ATP consumption and low ATP reservoir also increases protein catabolism, de novo synthesis and salvage of IMP, which results in increased AMP and IMP.
-These two nucleotides can then enter the Purine Nucleotide Cycle to produce fumarate which will then produce ATP by oxidative phosphorylation.
-If the Purine Nucleotide Cycle is blocked (such as AMP deaminase deficiency) or if exercise is stopped and increased fumarate production is no longer needed, then the excess nucleotides will be converted into uric acid.
+Besides the myokinase reaction, a high ATP consumption and low ATP reservoir also increases protein catabolism and salvage of IMP, which results in increased AMP and IMP.
+These two nucleotides can then enter the purine nucleotide cycle to produce fumarate which will then produce ATP by oxidative phosphorylation.
+If the purine nucleotide cycle is blocked (such as AMP deaminase deficiency) or if exercise is stopped and increased fumarate production is no longer needed, then the excess nucleotides will be converted into uric acid.

 AMP deaminase deficiency (MADD)

 AMP deaminase deficiency (formally known as myoadenylate deaminase deficiency or MADD) is a metabolic myopathy which results in excessive AMP buildup brought on by exercise.
-AMP deaminase is needed to convert AMP into IMP in the Purine Nucleotide Cycle.
+AMP deaminase is needed to convert AMP into IMP in the purine nucleotide cycle.
 Without this enzyme, the excessive AMP buildup is initially due to the adenylate kinase (myokinase) reaction which occurs after a muscle contraction.
 However, AMP is also used to allosterically regulate the enzyme myophosphorylase (see Glycogen phosphorylase § Regulation), so the initial buildup of AMP triggers the enzyme myophosphorylase to release muscle glycogen into glucose-1-P (glycogen→glucose-1-P), which eventually depletes the muscle glycogen, which in turn triggers protein metabolism, which then produces even more AMP.
 In AMP deaminase deficiency, excess adenosine is converted into uric acid in the following reaction: